Skip to Content

 Pros of Yarn Dreads

-• Yarn dreads will last between three and eight weeks, depending on how well you maintain them.
+• Yarn dreads will last between three and six weeks, depending on how well you maintain them.
 This means you won’t have to worry about your next hairstyle for at least a little while.

 • These come in a multitude of colors and can be as long or as short as you’d like.
 Since there’s so much room for personalization, you’ll never have to worry another lady has the same yarn dread hairstyle as you.